mahuti/TeenWolf/README.md

 - Realistically scaled console & controller images
 - Image/Names are based on US console versions
 - Works for multiple emulators
+- Posters in background can be replaced with your own images (or hidden)
+- Screen glow, screen bloom, and scanlines can be adjusted or hidden
+- Game titles and playtime can be shown or hidden
+- Scales to any size

 ### Usage Instructions:
 There are 2 methods: